Cartwright Hall Art Gallery

 Cartwright Hall can be found in stunning Lister Park, only a mile from Bradford City Centre.

-Inside you can find incredible paintings, drawings and sculpture from the district’s own world-class art collections.
 Bradford was one of the first UK local authority museum services to start collecting works by South Asian and Black artists and Cartwright Hall showcases this amazing collection.

 The Hockney Gallery, dedicated to Bradford born artist David Hockney gives a playful introduction to his life and art with a particular focus on Yorkshire and Bradford, and taking you right through to his colourful iPad experiments.
+(Please note these works will not be on public display during the Turner Prize)

 The Refreshment Room Café is at the bottom of the building.